pylhc/pylhc.github.io/docs/resources/howto/setup.md

 ```

 !!! info ""
-    To avoid getting asked for your password all the time, you should have your `ssh` properly configured with kerberos.
+    To avoid getting asked for your password all the time, you should have your `ssh` properly configured with Kerberos.

 ??? tip "In case you need to unmount these"
     ```